youareamazing051/alx-zero_day/0x03-git/README2.md

-This is not an empty README
+Hello this is a not empty readme.